 Smoked Pulled Pork

-Even if you haven’t got a smoker, this method can be used to make some seriously good oven cooked pulled pork.
+Even if you haven’t got a smoker, this low & slow recipe can be used to make some seriously good oven cooked pulled pork.
 It’s great in sandwiches with slaw & BBQ sauce but also works really well in pies, on pizzas & even in salads.

 If you’ve ever wondered where the “smoke” part of this blog’s name comes from, it’s from this style of cooking!
 Cooking outside, over a live fire is easily one of my absolute favourite ways to cook & it doesn’t get much better than this smoked pulled pork.
 For more barbecue recipes, like pulled lamb & grilled chicken, take a look at our main course recipe collection!